Faith & Friendship

 In addition, worship is encouraged by taking weekly church attendance.
 Parents are encouraged to worship weekly with their families.
 If you do not have a home congregation, we warmly welcome you to consider worshiping at one of the association congregations.

 Each year our chapel content and community life is guided by a theme verse.
-In the 2018-19 school year, during Wednesday morning chapel and at times in the classroom, we are exploring what Scripture says about what it means to be anchored in Christ—to know the hope that Jesus gives us.
+In the 2019-20 school year, during Wednesday morning chapel and in the classroom, we are exploring what Scripture says about what it means to be "Be Bold."
+Because Christ is with us, we may be courageous in challenges and bold in sharing Jesus.

 At RCLS, a sense of community extends throughout the building.
 This is largely due to the formation of Chapel Families each school year.
 A Chapel Family is made up of an 8th grader, who serves as the leader of his/her Family, and typically a student from each grade (PK-7)below.
 Together, Chapel Families: